 Menopause usually lasts several years, 7-10 on average.

-After menstruation stops, women enter the third age.
+After the cessation of menstruation, women enter the third age.

 In the animal kingdom, menopause is quite rare.